KeleCant/Startup/README.md

 ### Elevator pitch

-Have you ever wanted to try something new but didn't know where to go to do it?
-With my new websight "What to Do" you get acces to every loved and favorite place in the area.
-You can check locations out for yourself and leave a comment on if youd recomend taking the trip.
-Help other people to have a fun night by adding new location that you discover, you never know maybe you will discover the next big hit.
+Have you ever been Bored?
+Have you ever wondered what should I do tonight but, had no ideas?
+With my new website "What to Do" you get access to beloved places in the area.
+You can see what's nearby.
+After visiting you can leave a comment to help other people have a fun night.
+If you discover a cool place you can add it, you never know maybe you will discover the next big hit.

 ### Design